Guide: How to Take a MeasurementPublished on October 30, 2018 By Emma 2 min read

 Here’s our guide to how to do it.

-Ladies, bust, waist and hip and the basic measurements you’ll need when making a top, and the inside leg is your foundation when making trousers.
+Ladies, bust, waist and hip and the basic measurements you’ll need when making a top, and the inside leg is your foundation when making pants.

 Bust - you need to measure the fullest part of your bust for this, making sure that the tape measure stays level across your back as well as your front.